MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 To learn more about installing extensions in Visual Studio Code, refer to the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) document on the Visual Studio Code website.

 After installing the Azure Tools extension, sign in with your Azure account.
 On the left-hand panel, you'll see an Azure icon.
 Select this icon, and a control panel for Azure services will appear.
-Choose **Sign in to Azure...** under any service to complete the authentication process for the Azure tools in Visual Studio Code.
+Choose **Sign in to Azure...** to complete the authentication process.

 :::image type="content" source="./media/configure-local-development-environment/vs-code-azure-login-small.png" alt-text="Screenshot of the Visual Studio Code showing how to sign-in the Azure tools to Azure." lightbox="./media/configure-local-development-environment/vs-code-azure-login.png":::